ruiyangzou00/kathy.github.io/Referral Program AB Test/README.md

 •	Increase the frequency of reminder messages sent to the users.
 Upon increasing the number of promotional messages to users (ex. sending the promo again after 5 days), we could test whether it will increase the volume of referrals.

-•	The third recommendation is to launch another test which offers the cash reward after receiver buy a policy to see if it will increase policy conversions.

 •	We could also get real feedback from users who got a quote but eventually did not buy our policy and find out if there are other product and service attributes that require improvement.

 ## INTRODUCTION